 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 Few places in the world are as breathtakingly beautiful as Havasupai.
 Tucked away in the southwest corner of the Grand Canyon, this oasis is a true paradise.
-With its sparkling blue waterfalls and serene desert surroundings, it’s easy to see why Havasupai is such a popular destination.
-If you’re lucky enough to snag a permit, here are a few things to keep in mind for your trip.
+It’s sparkling blue waterfalls and serene desert surroundings make it easy to see why Havasupai is such a popular destination.
+If you’re lucky enough to snag a permit, here are a few things to remember for your trip.

 - Before planning your trip to Havasupai Reservation